Ceramide Lipids

 About the structure and biological function of Ceramide Lipids

 Structure.
 Ceramides belong to the sphingolipids.
-Their structure consists of a hydrocarbon chain termed long-chain base, such as sphingosine or phytosphingosine.
-One fatty acid is linked to the ceramide.
+Their structure consists of a sphingoid base or long-chain base, such as sphingosine, sphinganine, or phytosphingosine.
+An additional fatty acid is linked to the sphingoid base – this forms the ceramide backbone.
 The type of fatty acid is reflected in the name of the ceramide lipid classes: e.g. α-hydroxyceramides (ACer) contain an α-hydroxy fatty acid.

 Function.
 Ceramides are common to animals and plants and may be found in some fungi and bacteria.
 They are essential intermediates in the biosynthesis of all complex sphingolipids, such as gangliosides and phosphosphingolipids.
 They are rapidly converted and present at trace amounts only, except for skin where the intercellular lipid matrix of the outermost skin layer consists of approximately 1/3 of ceramides.